 ‘Sena broke 30-year friendship, murdered democracy’: BJP strikes back

-Ravi Shankar Prasad accused the Shiv Sena of double standards and breaking its alliance with the BJP because of selfishness.india Updated: Nov 23, 2019 17:49 IST
+Union minister Ravi Shankar Prasad also reminded NCP chief Sharad Pawar and the Congress of their post-poll comments about sitting in the opposition.india Updated: Nov 23, 2019 17:47 IST

 Under fire from the Congress, NCP and the Shiv Sena for the way Devendra Fadnavis was sworn in as Maharashtra chief minister early Saturday morning, the BJP shot back at the three parties that had been trying to form a coalition government.